Kaiser Chiefs: Souvenir, Hodgson's departure (2012–2013)

 In early 2012, Kaiser Chiefs played a 20 date tour of the United Kingdom, followed by a tour of North America.

 Kaiser Chiefs released their first compilation album, Souvenir: The Singles 2004–2012, in the UK on 4 June 2012.
 The album features all of the singles released by the band from 2004 to 2012, as well as a new track titled "Listen to Your Head".

-Drummer Nick Hodgson revealed via his Twitter account on 4 December 2012 that he had left the band to concentrate on other projects.
+Drummer Nick Hodgson announced on 4 December 2012 that he had left the band to concentrate on other projects.
 The band later issued a statement on their website confirming this.
 On 7 February 2013 it was announced that Vijay Mistry from the band Club Smith would be joining the Kaiser Chiefs as their new drummer.

 The band were one of two support bands for Green Day's one-off concert at the Emirates Stadium in London on 1 June 2013 along with All Time Low.
 The band's UK tour included 13 shows, beginning at Carlisle Sands Centre on 11 February and ending at London's O2 Academy Brixton on 1 March.
 The run of shows also includes gigs in Glasgow, Dunfermline, Manchester, Bridlington, Newcastle, Preston, Cheltenham, Wolverhampton, Southampton, Margate and Cambridge.
 They then went on to headline one of the Eden Sessions at the Eden Project, Cornwall.
 They played a hometown concert at the First Direct Arena in September 2013, being one of the first artists to perform at the new venue.